Do NOT follow this link or you will be blocked from the site!

 How does it work?

-• Helpers volunteer for the days when they want to work.
-RLD organizes who is coming to each work day, and sets the general rate at $25/hour.
-(First-time helpers are $20/hr, and skilled specialists pick their own rates.)
+• RLD collaborates with our clients to choose the workdays and number of helpers needed per day.
+Helpers signs themselves up for the days when they want to work.
+RLD organizes the workday, and sets the general rate at $25/hour.
+(First-time helpers are $20/hr.)

-• On site, we teach the helpers any basic skills that they need (e.g. how to plant xeric perennials, dig swales, or install drip irrigation).
+• On site, we teach the helpers any basic skills that they need (e.g. how to plant xeric perennials or fruit trees, dig swales, build rock garden art, or install drip irrigation).
 We also encourage the helpers to be creative, make suggestions, and have fun.
-Often we arrange the new plants as a group, with each person applying their own creativity under Eryn’s (or one of her apprentice’s) guidance.
+Often we arrange the new plants as a group, with each person applying their own creativity under expert RLD guidance.

 • Clients pay the helpers directly (via cash/check/venmo/paypal/zelle) after each work day.